 Where interconnect requirements dictate the building of a substation that the Utility will own, operate and maintain, the Developer is required to purchase and install the revenue meter(s), associated revenue grade metering CTs and VTs and meter test switch(es).
 The metering point is to be located where the change of ownership occurs.
-The typical ownership line of demarcation is noted on the POI Guide Relay One Line Diagram (CR-8031) as a dashed line.
-It is important that any additional metering requirements beyond the POI for back-up and/or supplemental service or for black start capabilities be defined at the outset.
+The typical ownership line of demarcation is noted on the POI Guide Relay One Line Diagram (CRat the outset.
 Generally, metering equipment for conventional services not involving the POI, will be supplied by the Utility.